Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 ```
 Neat!

 This is the same recipe followed in the implementation of `PMaybe`.
-See its [PlutusType impl below](#plutustype-pcon-and-pmatch)!
+See its [PlutusType impl](./TYPECLASSES.md#plutustype-pcon-and-pmatch)!

 # Unsafe functions
 There are internal functions such as `punsafeCoerce`, `punsafeConstant` etc. that give you terms without their specific type.
 These **should not** be used by Plutarch users.
 It is the duty of the user of these unsafe functions to get the type right - and it is very easy to get the type wrong.
 You can easily make the type system believe you're creating a `Term s PInteger`, when in reality, you created a function.